 b.
-Describe requirements in the legal framework regarding transportation of dead chain of custody and maintenance of the body and evidence.

-bodies, including the transportation providers(s) authorized to transport bodies to another location for additional forensic services and if protocols are in place for
+Describe requirements in the legal framework regarding transportation of dead bodies, including the tra ansportation providers(s) authorized to transport bodies to another location for additional forensic se rvices and if protocols are in place for chain of custody and maintenance of the body and evidence.
+Citatio n: